What Happens During a Heart Attack

 What Can You Do to Prevent Another Heart Attack?

 “If you’ve experienced a heart attack, you’re definitely at risk to have another.
 Doing things like f and lowering your cholesterol help reduce that risk.
-If you’re someone with diabetes, you’re already at higher risk,” Dr. Chawla says.
+If you’re someone with diabetes, you’re already at higher risk,” Dr. Cookman says.

 He also suggests being more mindful in the colder months in the northern hemisphere.
 During winter, the cold weather constricts blood vessels even further.
 Add in shoveling, working hard outside and stress, and heart attacks become more common.